Our Staff

 Kim Collins, LICSW

-Kim Collins is a Licensed Independent Clinical Social Worker.
-She received her Master’s in Social Work from Boston University.
-She works with individuals of all ages as well as with families.
-She has extensive experience working with children and adolescents as they struggle with stressors related to social interactions, family conflicts, academic problems, trauma history and difficulty regulating their mood and behavior.
-She also provides parenting support and instruction, and psychotherapy for individual adults dealing with a variety of different concerns including anxiety, depression, trauma, grief and loss.
+Kim is a Licensed Independent Clinical Social Worker.
+She has extensive experience working with adolescents as they struggle with stressors related to social interactions, family conflicts, academic problems, trauma history and difficulty regulating their mood and behavior.
+Along with this she provides parenting support and instruction, as well as family therapy.
+She also enjoys supporting individual adults as they deal with a variety of different concerns including anxiety, depression, trauma, grief and loss, and adjustment to life transitions.

 Debbie Sweeney, LICSW